haqer1/jboss-cluster-hi-availability-demo/README.md

 ### 2.2) Using from browser
 You can also use the webapp
-[from browser](http://sticky-sessions-ingress-demo/jboss-cluster-ha-demo): after setting the data in put.jsp, all subsequent requests (to get.jsp, etc.) will be dispatched to the same the server container (based on cookie-based affinity)...
+[from browser](http://sticky-sessions-ingress-demo/jboss-cluster-ha-demo): after setting the data in put.jsp, all subsequent requests (to get.jsp, etc.) will be dispatched to the same server container (based on cookie-based affinity)...

 ### 2.3) Video